RENTAL HISTORY ISSUES

 - There can be only one broken lease/ rental debt (NOT an eviction) on your record.

-- These apartments that can work with your broken broken lease/ rental debt are located in Pflugerville and Round Rock; no other areas currently.
+- These apartments that can work with your broken broken lease/ rental debt are located in Pflugerville; no other areas currently.

-- An extra deposit of one month + not refundable half deposit equal to half a month rent may be required.
+- An extra deposit of one month rent (or more; dependent on your income and other factors) may be required.

 - Your broken lease must be older than 3 years.